i05nagai/memorandum/language/english_speaking.md

     * a set of wires attached to a person's teeth to move them gradually in order to straithen them
 * I can't think of it.
 * field trip
-* try to/try ing
-    * I was very tired.
-I tryied to keep my eyes open but I couldnt'
-    * I tried to move the table, but it was too heavy
-    * Please try to be quiet when you come home.
-Everyone will be asleep
-    * These case are delicious.
-You should try one
-    * We couldn't find anywhere to stay.
-We tried every hotel in the town, but they were all full.
-    * The photocopier doesn't seem to be working.
-Try pressing the green button
-    * I didnt' like the way the furniture was arranged, so I tried moving the table to the other side of the room.
-But It didn't look right, so I moved it back again.
 * believe in
     * Do you believe in God?
     * I believe in saying what I think